 See our submission to the Federal Treasury's consultation on the 2021-22 Budget.
 Our procurement recommendations include:

-Members are encouraged to have a look at the new range of Briefing Notes relevant to contracts.
-In September, we published notes on:
+Members are encouraged to have a look at the new range of Business Guides & Client Briefings relevant to contracts.
+We continually update the range, popular topics include:

-Member Briefing Notes are for members to use within their businesses to increase understanding of the relevant topic.
-Client Briefing Notes are for members to share with their clients as a knowledge-sharing tool.
+Business Guides are for members to use within their businesses to increase team understanding of the relevant topic.
+Client Briefings are for members to share with their clients as a knowledge-sharing tool.